MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 Here is a wireframe of the Django Data page that will be updated with each iteration of the AI attempting the game
 <img alt = "Game's Wireframe" src="Documentation/Django Wireframes/DemoInfo.png">

+For the sake of time and space, all other wireframes are included in the [Documentation within this repository](Documentation/).

 ## Logical Design